what happens if you put too much cement in concrete

 The Relationship Between Concrete and Cement

-Though you are likely familiar with both cement and concrete, a quick refresher can help before we dive further into it.
+Though you are likely familiar with cement and concrete, a quick refresher can help before we dive further into it.

 In basic terms, concrete is the final product, while cement is just a component of the mixture that makes concrete.

 Concrete is typically made up of four specific parts.
 The largest portion, around 60%–75%, is the aggregates (source).
-These aggregates will vary in size, based on the task the concrete is being used for.
+These aggregates will vary in size based on the task the concrete is being used for.

 The aggregate usually consists of rocks, sand, or gravel.
-The finer the aggregate used, the more malleable the wet concrete will be, and the smoother the final product.
+The finer the aggregate used, the more malleable the wet concrete will be and the smoother the final product.

 According to the Portland Cement Association, the typical ratios for the different components of concrete are 60–75% aggregate, 7–15% cement, 14–21% water, and up to 8% air.